-Biometrics are fast, easy, and eliminate our reliance on passwords and PINs, however, despite their growing popularity and benefits, biometrics have their own unique challenges when it comes to widespread adoption, mainly due to reliability and privacy.
+Biometrics are fast, easy, and eliminate our reliance on passwords and PINs, however, despite their growing popularity and benefits, biometrics have their own unique challenges when it comes to widespread adoption.

 The most popular biometric solutions leverage a user’s unique physical traits to authenticate them.
 Biometric templates are created by mapping a user’s unique physical traits.
 For example, at Keyless we use Neural Networks, a deep learning technique to extract high-dimensional feature vectors from sequences of images of the user’s face.

-When it comes to enabling fast, secure authentication, because biometrics are inherently user-friendly, a multi-modal approach to authentication can directly solve the trade-off between convenience and security.
+When it comes to enabling fast, secure authentication in the workplace, biometrics are inherently user-friendly, and a multi-modal approach to authentication can directly solve the trade-off between convenience and security.

 Multi-modal solutions give companies greater control over managing remote access to their private systems and data.
-For example, if an employee logs in but then the system recognizes unusual behavior (such as different keystrokes or tapping patterns), then it can log the user out.
+For example, if an employee logs in, but then the system recognises unusual behaviour (such as different keystrokes or tapping patterns), then it can log the user out.

-At Keyless we take a multi-modal approach to biometrics, leveraging both physical and behavioral biometrics to offer a seamless authentication solution that allows companies to reliably identify users.
+At Keyless, we take a multi-modal approach to biometrics which allows us to leverage both physical and behavioural biometrics to offer a seamless multi-modal authentication solution.
+With this approach, it allows companies to reliably identify users.

-The Keyless protocol allows for several physical biometric modalities including facial, fingerprint, voice, and iris recognition; as well as behavioral modalities like keystroke and swipe recognition.
+The Keyless protocol allows for several physical biometric modalities including facial, fingerprint, voice, and iris recognition; as well as behavioural modalities, like keystroke and swipe recognition.

-To offer behavioral biometrics, we must first learn how users interact with their devices.
-We do this by feeding deep-learning algorithms unique, user-generated data captured through sensors on the user’s mobile device.
+To offer behavioural biometrics, we must first learn how users interact with their devices.
+At Keyless, we do this by feeding deep-learning algorithms unique, user-generated data captured through sensors on the user’s mobile device.